UBC Chemistry Basic Skills Test - Information

 ||

-For the Fall term - Writing the Basic Skills Test:
+For the Fall T1 Term - Writing the Basic Skills Test:

 The Basic Skills Test is a timed, multiple choice assessment delivered online:

-1) Students will register on the CHEM 111 waitlist.
-(Note: BSc students with Chemistry 11 may register for CHEM 111 directly and writing the BST is optional)
+1) Students will register on the CHEM_V 111 waitlist.
+(Note: B.Sc. students with B.S.
+Chemistry 11 register for CHEM_V 111 directly and writing the BST is not required)

 2) Students will sign up to write the CHEM BST using the following link: